 - Has better multi-currency selling options.

-- Shopify dominates Ecwid in SEO tools and meeting SEO standards.
+- Shopify dominates Ecwid in SEO tools and meets SEO standards.

-- Has slighty more customer service options than Ecwid.
+- Has slightly more customer service options than Ecwid.

 - Abandoned cart functionality is available on all plans.